Drosophilidae

-The Drosophilidae are a diverse, cosmopolitan family of flies, which includes species called fruit flies, although they are more accurately referred to as vinegar or pomace flies.
+The Drosophilidae are a diverse, cosmopolitan family of flies.

+The best known species of the Drosophilidae is Drosophila melanogaster, within the genus Drosophila, also called the "fruit fly", it is more accurately referred to as vinegar or pomace fly.
 Another distantly related family of flies, Tephritidae, are true fruit flies because they are frugivorous, and include apple maggot flies and many pests.
-The best known species of the Drosophilidae is Drosophila melanogaster, within the genus Drosophila, also called the "fruit fly."

 Drosophila melanogaster is used extensively for studies concerning genetics, development, physiology, ecology and behaviour.
 Many fundamental biological mechanisms were discovered first in D. melanogaster.

-The fruit fly is mostly composed of post-mitotic cells, has a very short lifespan, and shows gradual aging.
+The species is composed mostly of post-mitotic cells, has a very short lifespan, and shows gradual aging.
 As in other species, temperature influences the life history of the animal.
 Several genes have been identified that can be manipulated to extend the lifespan of these insects.

-Additionally, Drosophila subobscura, also within the genus Drosophila, has been reputed as a model organism for evolutionary-biological studies, along with D. sechellia for the evolution of host specialization on the toxic noni fruit and Scaptomyza flava for the evolution of herbivory and specialist on toxic mustard leaves.
+Another species, Drosophila subobscura, has been reputed as a model organism for evolutionary-biological studies, along with D. sechellia for the evolution of host specialization on the toxic noni fruit and Scaptomyza flava for the evolution of herbivory and specialist on toxic mustard leaves.